-NUMBER: Enter a phone number into the keypad for the panel to dial.
+NUMBER: The panel allows you to enter into the keypad a phone number you want the panel to dial.
 Enter any required prefixes and area codes.
 After completing panel programming in Remote Link, set a trap to seize the panel when it calls.
 Traps are set by selecting Panel > Trap.
 Refer to the Remote Link User's Guide (LT-0565), or the Remote Link Help File.

 Then, from the panel, enter 984 and press the COMMAND key, while the panel is in the Status List.
 The keypad display changes to NBR TEST PICKUP.
 Press the Select key under NBR.
 Enter the phone number for the service receiver connected to the Remote Link computer.
 Press each number key slowly and deliberately.
 The panel dials each number as it is pressed.
 If you make a mistake, press the Back Arrow key.
 The panel stops dialing and return to the Status List.